-Let’s face it, it’s been a rough year.
-With so much tragedy, devastation, anger, hate, division, and just plain scary stuff all around us, it’s easy for adults, let alone kids, to lose faith in humanity and feel afraid and helpless.
+The world can be a scary place for kids.
+With so much tragedy and division, its easy for people to lose faith in humanity and feel afraid and helpless.
+We've put together a list of 25 acts of kindness for kids to help families have fun and make the world just a little more kind.
 I think one thing we can all agree on is that the world is in desperate need of more kindness.

 You may be familiar with this quote from the late, beloved Fred Rogers: